 While these projections demonstrate the staying power of big data, they also point to the need for businesses to hire people with the skills to analyze and extrapolate meaningful information from these diverse data sets.
 This has led to high interest in bringing on new talent: According to a survey generated by the executive recruiting firm Burtch Works, 81% of data analytics and data science teams were planning on hiring during the third and fourth quarters of 2021.

-The digitization of the business world has transformed how companies operate at every level, from C-suite decision-making to customer service.
-However, the growing reliance on artificial intelligence and predictive technology is forcing organizations to rethink their business processes and prioritize the hiring of tech-savvy professionals.
-In fact, research from the Business-Higher Education Forum found that 69% of employers have a strong preference for candidates with data analytics skills.
-In this new climate, roles such as business systems analysts are in high demand, with the competitive labor market driving wage increases and new job opportunities.
-But what is the average business systems analyst salary, career outlook and job requirements?
+In this new climate, experts in the field such as business systems analysts are in high demand, with the competitive labor market driving wage increases and new job opportunities.
+But what are the average business systems analyst salary, career outlook and job requirements?

 Business systems analysts are responsible for introducing and managing organizational changes that impact every facet of modern companies, nonprofits and government agencies.
 They use their specialized knowledge to help maximize profitability, improve services and streamline the customer experience, usually with a focus on technology.
-According to the International Institute of Business Analysis, professionals in this field spend their time defining strategies and building enterprise architecture that supports their company’s IT goals and processes.
-Of course, each business systems analyst role is highly dependent on the organization, meaning some positions may call for more computer program design experience.
-Some common job responsibilities include:
+Those in the role often serve as the bridge that can connect information technology with business strategy, as they utilize various tech-driven data systems and software to gather, analyze and interpret data and then provide recommendations and status reports to company leaders, including C-suite executives and shareholders.
+Of course, each business systems analyst role is highly dependent on the organization, and some positions may call for more computer program design experience.
+Common job responsibilities include: